barefoot blogger moving to france

 An Unforgettable Experience

-This summer, discover the magic of Sète, its vibrancy, its seaport legacy, and the historic Canal du Midi.
-You’ll create memories that will last a lifetime.
-Promise!
+This summer, discover the magic of Sète, vibrancy, seaport legacy, and the historic Canal du Midi.
+You’ll create memories that will last a lifetime—I promise!

 Even Banksy’s discovered Sete!